 - Online Therapy Details: Zoom

-We'll meet in person at one of my three central London locations or online.
+We'll meet in person at my central London location or online.

 If you're curious you can also have a look at articles I've written and interviews, particularly focussed on sleep, an area of special expertise- I have published two books on the topic.